Oh no! We may not fully support the browser or device software you are using !

 You should report the gross amounts you received.
 If your winnings are high enough they will be reported on a W-2G.
 Different types of winnings have different minimum amounts for issuing a W-2G, but the minimum amount you have to report is $1.00, even if you don’t have a W-2G.

 Keep in mind, the 24% withheld for the IRS may not fully cover the taxes owed on your winnings.
-Tax payments are based on the tax rate you end up in.
+Your income taxes are based on the tax bracket you end up in.
 The highest federal tax rate is 37%, so you could owe at the end of the year.
 To avoid this, you can send an estimated tax payment to the IRS when you receive your check.
 Don’t forget state taxes.
 Most states tax gambling winnings as income.

 Any deductions allowed?